adisaf/multunus-website/source/blog/2015-11-23-dark-cloud-silver-lining.html.markdown

 tags:
 - cap-vaidy
 - culture
-wp:post_id: '5748'
 link: http://www.multunus.com/blog/2015/11/dark-cloud-silver-lining/
 ---

 [Photo credits: haRee](https://www.flickr.com/people/hb2/)

 One of our more challenging consulting assignments was to build a Mobile Device Management (MDM) solution from the ground up.
 It’s a network of
-**5000+ devices**
- - android tablets and linux based video players, installed across the US in hundreds of cities.
+**5000+ devices**- android tablets and linux based video players, installed across the US in hundreds of cities.

 These devices would be loaded with health content and installed at health clinics - mostly educational videos about specific ailments.
 And patients consume this content when they visit these clinics.